 This is the portal to the Alaska Chapter's student subunit of America's oldest and largest non-profit professional society for fisheries scientists...
 AFS!

 We're also the northern-most student subunit of AFS!!

 The objectives of the subunit are to:

 Check out our new-and-improved Facebook page, updated regularly.

 Our Alaska blackfish student research project is progressing well, we have identified a pond in the Goldstream Valley where blackfish can be readily caught and have caught and fin-clipped a large sample of fish.
 In mid-April we conducted a recapture survey, estimating the total population of the lake to be 52,940 individuals.
 Check out the "Student Research Project" page for more info.

-We will hold a bbq/fly fishing outing at Badger Slough in North Pole on Saturday May 2, similar to the one we did last year.
-Check the Facebook page for more information.
+We held a bbq/fly fishing outing at Badger Slough in North Pole on Saturday May 2, similar to the one we did last year.
+Everybody caught some grayling and we had wild game bbq!

-Students: good luck with finals and have a great summer field season!
+Students: make sure you sign up for fall 2015 classes, and have a great summer field season!